tjof2/ctrwfractal/README.md

 #   est.analysis_
 ```

 Both square and honeycomb (i.e. graphene) lattices are supported.
-The percolation clusters are generated using the periodic algorithm from *[A fast Monte Carlo algorithm for site or bond percolation](http://aps.arxiv.org/abs/cond-mat/0101295/), M. E. J. Newman and R. M. Ziff, Phys.
+The percolation clusters are generated using the periodic algorithm described in *[A fast Monte Carlo algorithm for site or bond percolation](http://aps.arxiv.org/abs/cond-mat/0101295/), M. E. J. Newman and R. M. Ziff, Phys.
 Rev. E 64, 016706 (2001).*

 Copyright (C) 2016-2020 Tom Furnival.